 “Do you think he just doesn’t want to talk to me while he’s away?
 Why would he answer some random girl and not me?”

-I couldn’t answer these questions, but one thing was for sure– his cell phone reception was perfectly fine.
+I couldn’t answer these questions, but one thing was for sure– his cell phone reception was perfectly fine and apparently there’s campsite Call of Duty?

 “So….”
 I said, upping the ante, “Wanna grab a drink?”